microsoft/live-share/docs/quickstart/share.md

 By downloading and using Visual Studio Live Share, you agree to the [license terms](https://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
 See [troubleshooting](../troubleshooting.md) if you run into problems.

-### 3. Sign in
+### 2. Sign in

-After installing the Live Share extension, restarting, and waiting for dependencies to finish installing (VS Code), sign in with **credentials that are associated with the email you used to sign up**.
-These can be a Microsoft personal account (e.g. @outlook.com), Microsoft-backed work or school account (AAD), or a GitHub account.
-Click the "sign in" button / status bar item to get started.
+After installing the Live Share extension, restarting, and waiting for dependencies to finish installing (VS Code), you'll want to sign in to let other participants know who you are.
+Simply click the "sign in" button / status bar item to get started.

 <table style="border: none;">
 <tr style="border: none;">